Accessory Buildings, Fences, Decks & Pools

 It is recommended that you meet with county development staff prior to submitting your zoning permit application for your project to discuss the basics of your application such as well and septic location, building design and building setback requirements.

-You must submit your zoning permit application, stake-out survey or site plan, floor plan layout(s) and architectural drawings along with the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule.
+You must submit your zoning permit application, stake-out survey or site plan, floor plan layout(s) and architectural drawings along with the appropriate fee based on the Kenosha County Department of Planning and Development Fee Schedule.

 Procedures & Documents

 - Accessory Buildings, Fences, Decks & Pools Process Handout

 - Example of a Typical Accessory Building, Fence, Deck or Pool Construction Permit Application

 - Professional Land Surveyors

-You can anticipate that the review of your zoning permit application will take approximately seven to ten working days dependent on whether the the application documents contain all pertinent information in relationship to the requirements for your proposal.
+You can anticipate that the review of your zoning permit application will take approximately seven to ten working days dependent on whether the application documents contain all pertinent information in relationship to the requirements for your proposal.